Zika Vaccines 2023

 TAK-426 (PIZV) is a purified, inactivated, alum-adjuvanted, whole Zika virus vaccine candidate.
-The Zika virus vaccine is being tested to provide safety and immunogenicity data to enable the vaccine to be further developed clinically.
+It is being tested to provide safety and immunogenicity data for further clinical development.

 iosBio OraPro-Zika is an orally administered Zika virus vaccine candidate based on a non-replicating human adenovirus type 5 (AdHu5) (E1/E3 deleted) expressing Zika transgenes.

 GEO-ZM02 is constructed using a modified vaccinia Ankara vector platform.
-Preclinical studies demonstrated a single dose of GEO-ZM02 provided 100% protection against a lethal dose of the Zika virus.
-This Zika vaccine is based on the NS1 protein of Zika, which is not associated with Antibody-Dependent Enhancement of infection.
+Preclinical studies demonstrated that a single dose of GEO-ZM02 provided 100% protection against a lethal Zika virus.
+This Zika vaccine is based on the virus's NS1 protein ka, which is not associated with antibody-dependent enhancement of infection.

 Ad26.ZIKV.001 is a replication-incompetent human adenovirus serotype 26 (ad26) vector vaccine candidate.
-In a clinical trial, researchers found two doses of Ad26.ZIKV.001 was safe, causing mild to moderate reactogenicity and induced persistent neutralizing antibody responses.
+In a clinical trial, researchers found two doses of oAd26.
+ZIKV.
+001 were safe, causing mild to moderate reactogenicity and induced persistent neutralizing antibody responses.
 The single dose had lower peak antibodies but was durable after one year.

 GeneOne Life Science and Inovio Pharmaceuticals DNA vaccine GLS-5700's phase 1, open-label clinical trial elicited anti-ZIKV immune responses.

-VRC5283 is a Zika Virus DNA Vaccine candidate composed of a single closed-circular DNA plasmid-encoded with wild-type precursor transmembrane M and envelope proteins from the H/PF/2013 strain of ZIKV, conducting a phase 2 clinical study.
+VRC5283 is a Zika virus DNA vaccine candidate composed of a single closed-circular DNA plasmid-encoded with wild-type precursor transmembrane M and envelope proteins from the H/PF/2013 strain of ZIKV.
+It is being tested in a phase 2 clinical study.

 April 19, 2023 - Article: Scientists find different flavors of broadly neutralizing antibodies that could lead to new vaccines for growing threats.